 The Statute of Limitations on a Debt (California Laws)

 Did you know that the Statute of Limitations in California on a credit card debt is only four years, compared to six to seven years for most other states?
 If it’s been over four years since you last paid a debt, your creditor can no longer sue you, and legally you may not have to pay the debt.

 The clock starts ticking after you become delinquent on your payments.
 From 30-days after you stopped making your monthly payments on a credit card or personal loan, your creditor only has up to four years to sue you over the debt.

 However, if you make any payments during those four years to the collection agency, this could re-age the expiration date of the statute of limitations.
-If it’s been a few years since you last paid a debt, before paying the debt collection company, consider debt validation.
-Debt validation will dispute the validity of the debt, to make sure the debt collection company has the legal authority to collect on t
+If it’s been a few years since you last paid a debt, consider debt validation before paying the debt collection company.
+Debt validation will dispute the validity of the debt to make sure the debt collection company has the legal authority to collect on t

 California Debt Relief & Settlement Laws